Treatment Plans

 Looking for More Details?

-For those who are curious about the technical differences between premium, advanced, smart & essential, we have included the most recent pdfs from each of the 6 major hearing aid manufacturers for your review.
+For those who are curious about the technical differences between premium, advanced, smart & essential, we have included the most recent Portfolios from each of the 6 major hearing aid manufacturers for your review below by clicking:

 Without going too far into the weeds, anyone can look at the portfolio of options and discover that Premium hearing aids have the most features, and each time you drop down a technology tier, you lose more and more features.
 Each tier offers very different hearing aids.